 We formulated our test plan by assessing the intended use of the products and then zoned in on the most important criteria.
 We then rated each product according to portability, blending performance, durability, ease of use, and ease of cleaning.
-We then put each one through a series of tests which included blending ice, frozen fruit, and protein powder.
+We put each one through a series of tests, including blending ice, frozen fruit, and protein powder.
 We also packed, dropped, cleaned, and cupholder outfitted each one.

 Analysis and Test Results

-Before stepping foot in the kitchen, we did our research and picked the best nine portable blenders.
+Before stepping foot in the kitchen, we did our research, assessing over 30 models and then purchasing the best nine portable blenders.
 Then we meticulously analyzed each product in our side-by-side testing, evaluating each on portability, blending performance, durability, ease of use, and ease of cleaning.

 The Sboly and BlenderX were similar in that the bottle could be removed from the base and toted around with a sealed lid.
 However, the bulky size and heavier weight of the BlenderX was not ideal.
 While we do like the nifty waterproof bag the manufacturers included, we found the strap and inability to balance the pack load to feel awkward.
-On the other end of the spectrum was the Hotsch which we found to be incredibly compact.
+On the other end of the spectrum was the Hotsch, which was incredibly compact.

 The tight lid of the PopBabies Glass gave us assurance the drink would not spill in transport.
 We also liked how the slim design fit well both in the water bottle pocket of our daypack and our vehicle cupholder.
 With the AUZKIN, we didn't have to worry about the bottle somehow detaching from the base during transportation.
 We were also fans of the rubber grip around the body of the cup.
 The Tenswall and LaHuko both got honorable mentions for their bottle grip, but could use some improvements on their flimsy straps.